markbirss/MESHSTICK/README.md

 Waveshare SX1262 TXCO Core module is on the back side of the board.

-More vesions being evaluated are SX1280, 1W eByte E22, wio sx1262, LR1110 and LR1121
+More versions being evaluated are SX1280, 1W eByte E22, wio sx1262, LR1110 and LR1121

-Verion 1 did not have the 24C02 I2C flash chip that is being used to store a unique serial number for the device.
+Version 1 did not have the 24C02 I2C flash chip that is being used to store a unique serial number for the device.

 The 2 pin jumper is populated when you want to program the flash chip.
 (IMSProg is used in the example bellow)